sinclairzx81/typebox/readme.md

 ### Strict

-TypeBox schemas contain the `Kind` and `Modifier` symbol properties.
-These properties are used for type composition and reflection.
+TypeBox types contain various symbol properties that are used for reflection, composition and compilation.
 These properties are not strictly valid JSON schema; so in some cases it may be desirable to omit them.
-TypeBox provides a `Type.Strict` function that will omit these properties if necessary.
+TypeBox provides a `Strict` function that will omit these properties if necessary.

 ```typescript
 const T = Type.Object({                              // const T = {